TenScoops/the_pomodoro_project/README.md

 ## Synopsis
 You are more likely to do better if you hold yourself accountable to your bad performances.
 I created this rating system to give you the incentive to scrutinize your own performances and in turn help you see growth in productivity and work ethic over time.
-We hope this helps you achieve your goals in life.
+I hope this helps you achieve your goals in life.

 ## Setup
 1. Install Node.js